 The only state requirements for expenditures of funds related to occupant protection are that the fines from child seat citations be used to provide child safety seats for needy families.
-Citations do not go on drivers' license records and whether or not a seat belt was used cannot be discussed in court.
-Ten percent of seat belt fines can be used for the patrol for any public information activities and the other 90 percent is used by Emergency Medical Services.
-The fines for child seat citations have been averaging about \$50,000 per year.
+Citations do not go on drivers' license records and whether or not a seat belt was used cannot be discussed in courts considering suits involving crashes.
+Ten percent of seat belt fines can be used by the State Patrol for any public information activities and the other 90 percent is used by Emergency Medical Services.
+The fines for child seat citations have been averaging between \$50,000 and \$60,000 per year.